Top Causes of Semi Truck Accidents From an 18 Wheeler Injury Attorney

 But trucking companies, their drivers, and their insurance companies don’t always play by the rules.
 In today’s competitive trucking industry, there are incentives to cheat, skimp on the rules, and get around the regulations.

-And when an accident happens, there are even bigger incentives to play dirty by withholding, altering, or destroying evidence.
+And when an accident happens, there are even bigger incentives to play dirty by withholding evidence, altering, or destroying evidence.

 For those reasons and more, it’s imperative that victims call truck accident lawyers as soon as possible following a wreck.